MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-platform-automation-and-devops.md

 - In an Azure VMware Solution private cloud, the admin user has administrative access to NSX-T Data Center by default.
 Because of this default access, consider the impact of changes made via [PowerCLI](https://developer.vmware.com/powercli) or the NSX-T Data Center APIs directly.
 Making modifications to Microsoft-managed components like the transport zone and tier-zero gateway aren't permitted, and caution is advised.
 - Private connectivity is required from the VM running PowerCLI to the Azure VMware Solution private cloud to interact with NSX-T Data Center.
-- You can control workload networking via ARM.
-This control enables a subset of operations to be done via the ARM API, which then enables operations via Azure CLI and PowerShell using Azure RBAC instead of NSX-T Data Center identity.
+- You can control workload networking via Azure Resource Manager.
+This control enables a subset of operations to be done via the Azure Resource Manager API, which then enables operations via Azure CLI and PowerShell using Azure RBAC instead of NSX-T Data Center identity.

 ### Terraform vSphere and NSX-T Data Center providers